So what are dependencies in project management?

 2. Resource dependencies

-This kind of dependency is spotted when two or more tasks need the same resource for completion.
-The resource can be a team member, an imported component of a machine, funds, etc.
+Resource based dependencies are spotted when two or more tasks need the same resources for completion.
+There could be only a limited number of these resources.
+The resource can be a team member, an imported component of a machine, funds, skilled professionals etc.

 For example, you need the hard drive that contains this month’s reports.
 Unfortunately, so does the finance team.
 So one of you is going to have to wait!